Skip to main content

 Career tips

-You can build up your skills and knowledge using free online learning resources for programming languages and apps development.
+You can build up your skills and knowledge, using online learning resources for programming languages and apps development.

-You'll also find it useful to understand agile project management.
+You'll also find it useful to understand agile project management, as this is often used by companies working on IT development projects.

 Professional and industry bodies

-You can find professional development and training opportunities from The Chartered Institute for IT and the Institution of Analysts and Programmers.
+You can find professional development and training opportunities with The Chartered Institute for IT and the Institution of Analysts and Programmers.

 Further information